sdunlap-afit/aceics/exercise2.md

 ### 2. Disable the safety feature

 Your next objective is to figure out what prevents the door from going down while a car is present and then disable this function.
 Do NOT use forces, instead, modify the ladder logic.
 The goal is for this attack to work without you monitoring the system.

+**Note: While you can change parts of the ladder logic while Online, it's best to Go Offline, make your changes and then download the new code to the PLC.**

 Show that you disabled it by clicking the "CLOSE" button while a car is passing and crash the door into the car.